FaroukAhmad/alx-low_level_programming/0x08-recursion/README.md

 Write a function that prints a string, followed by a new line.
 1.Write a function that prints a string in reverse.
 2. Write a function that returns the length of a string.
+3. Write a function that returns the factorial of a given number.